jelkinsjames/chameleon-PCB/PCM1863/README.md

 - PLL configuration: registers 0x28 --> 0x2D
 ![](pllregisters.png)
 - *CLK_ERR_STAT (0x75):* Status of halt and error detector.
 Error detector is high if there is an unexpected ratio of BCK to LRCK.
 If an error is detected, the chip is put into standby mode.
+- *AUXADC_DATA_CTRL (0x58):* Checks the DC detector as part of the *energysense* and *controlsense*.
+- *SEC_ADC_INPUT_SEL (0x0A):* Scanning for thresholds and interrupts in active mode (autodetects in sleep mode).
+The chip does not autoswitch from sleep to wake mode.

+### Sense:
+We are not using the chip in sleep mode.
+We will always have the chip in active mode.
+- *DSP_CTRL (0x71):* Allows you to choose between FIR response and low-latency IIR response.
+The high pass filter to remove DC bias is enabled by default.

+### Audio Format Selection:
+Pin MD4 to select between left justified and I2S.
+- *I2S_FMT (0x0B):* Choose between, left justified, right justified, time division multiplexed, and I2S.
+We are selecting I2S.
+- *GPIO1_FUNC (0x10):* Enables second **DOUT**.

 ---
 # PCB Creation:
 Our ADC board centers around the PCM1863, but contains other peripherals.
 This section will discuss the design decisions for the PCM1863 and peripherals.

+Ti recommended practices are:

 Here is the current KiCad 3D model for our PCB: ![ADC v.4](pcm1863v4.png)